What will you experience when you stop smoking? Will the nicotine withdrawal symptoms make you struggle?

 Within a few weeks, you will be able to concentrate better as a non-smoker because your brain will get enough oxygen and you won’t have to keep interrupting your train of thought to smoke.

 Occurs within the first 3 months

-You experience tingling in your hands and feet because more oxygen is going to your blood.
+You experience tingling in your hands and feet because more oxygen is going into your blood.
 This is a positive sign your blood flow is improving.
-However, if it persists, ask your doctor.
+However, if it persists, talk to your doctor.